Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 # /var/unbound/etc/unbound.conf
 # uncomment what is needed/preferred
 server:
     interface: ix0  # All IPv4 and IPv6 addresses assigned to this interface.
+(192.168.1.1, GUA and ULA)
     interface: 127.0.0.1  # Loopback on the router itself
     interface: ::1  # ipv6 Loopback on the router itself